Home > Motherboard > Motherboard Buyer's Guide

 If you're after a new motherboard for AMD's AM5, here are our top selections from the X870 and X870E range

-With the release of the X870E and X870, you want to find the best motherboard choice from the range to best suit your needs.
-If it’s a new AM5 build, or even upgrading one there’s certainly a range to choose from.
-As the new chipset selection has a few tiers and models to pick from that will have a variety of features you may consider.
+With the release of the X870E and X870, you want to find the best motherboard to suit your needs.
+Whether you’re building a new AM5 or upgrading one, there’s certainly a range to choose from.
+The new chipset selection has a few tiers and models to pick between, each with a variety of features you may consider.

-With this X870 release coming surprisingly in between new AMD CPUs, it was a month or so before these mobos that the 9000 series came out that would benefit from these.
-But it does introduce some more specs and features to enjoy for your build.
-With the likes of more PCIe Gen 5 lanes, faster memory, and connectivity in general.
-You can also find the difference between an X870E vs X870, but here’s our top selection.
+The X870 release came surprisingly in between new AMD CPUs.
+It was a month or so before these mobos that the 9000 series came out that would benefit from these.
+But it does introduce some more specs and features to enjoy for your build after the fact, such as more PCIe Gen 5 lanes, faster memory, and connectivity in general.
+You can also find the difference between an X870E vs. X870 to consider which chipset best fits your requirements.

 How we picked